path2prod/java-streams/README.md

 * Filter a list of Person objects to find all adults (age >= 18).
 Input: List<Person> where Person has name and age fields.
 * Transform a list of Product objects to just their names.
 Input: List<Product> where Product has name and price fields.
 * Sort a list of strings alphabetically, then convert to lowercase.
+* Sort reversed a list of strings alphabetically, then convert to uppercase.
 * Remove duplicate elements from a list.
 * Skip the first 5 elements of a stream and limit the result to 10 elements.